reactioncommerce/reaction-docs/public-docs/swag-shop-07-graphql-server-plugin.md

 title: Creating a Server-side GraphQL plugin
 ---

 For our Homepage we want to have some dynamic content that can be changed by non-developers.
-Specifically we want feature a subset of products on the home page, which we will call "Featured Products".
+Specifically we want to feature a subset of products on the home page, which we will call "Featured Products".
 These products will be designated by just adding a particular tag with the name "featured-products".
 What we want to create is a new GraphQL query that will return a cursor of products that are tagged with this tag.

 To do this we need to create a new plugin in the `Reaction` project.
 We are going to call this plugin `featured-products` and you can find the finished code in the `server` folder in the tutorial repository.
 You need to place this new directory in `imports/plugins/custom` from the root of your Reaction project